Configuring Transaction Analytics

 (Optional) Configure the HTTP Data Collectors and Transactions for GUID Injection fields.
 For more information, see the AppDynamics documentation:

 - Configure HTTP Data Collectors: This enables collection of additional business data using HTTP Data Collectors.

 - Configure Transactions for GUID Injection: By configuring business transactions for GUID Injection, you can correlate logs to specific business transaction requests.
 This can be helpful when you see slow transactions and the call graph does not give you enough information to get to the root cause.
 You can use this feature to get the full context related to a failed or slow transaction.

-- Click Add to list all configured business transactions.
+Click Add to see a list of all configured business transactions.